 Why We Recommend It

 Not everyone wants or needs an electric toothbrush.
-If you prefer manual, the Radius Tour is one of the most thoughtfully designed options for gum health.
+If you prefer manual, the Radius Tour is one of the most thoughtfully designed options for gum health, and at around $6 as of this writing, it’s a small commitment to try.
 Its extra-wide head distributes pressure across more teeth at once, which means less focused force on any single spot along the gumline.
-The bristles are BPA-free and notably soft, and the ergonomic handle makes it easier to maintain a 45-degree angle — the position the ADA recommends for effective gum-line cleaning.
+The bristles are BPA-free and notably soft, and the ergonomic handle makes it easier to maintain a 45-degree angle: the position the ADA recommends for effective gum-line cleaning.

 Key Features